qbism/q2tools-220/README.md

 # Build from source:
 A Linux makefile and Windows cross-compile from Linux makefiles are included.
 Download and build the Windows dependency libraries or find pre-compiled libs.
 The pre-compiled libs from the Q2PRO SDK for MinGW-w64 do the trick.

 Visual Studio sln is included.

+CodeBlocks project is inlcuded as an editing aid, but isn't set up for compiling.
+Use the makefiles instead.